Mühlviertel Wasp Nests - Austrian Specialties

 Cooking with potatoes in Austria

 You can easily cook with potatoes with this recipe.
-This Mühlviertler potato casserole is one of the specialties that we offer from ours Trips to Savor by Upper Austria brought along.
+This Mühlviertler potato casserole is one of the specialties that we offer from ours Trips to Savor due to Upper Austria brought along.
 The Mühlviertel wasp nests combine potatoes with apples.
 A type of processing of the tuber that is rarely seen.
 The potato flour dish is ours when we visit the monastery refectory in Pen Schlägl was served in Aigen in the Mühlviertel.
 Austria is famous for its pastries.
 However, I know few people who process potatoes.
 The influence of Bohemia and Bavaria on the cuisine in the Mühlviertel also plays a role here, because potatoes can be found in all kinds of dishes in both neighboring countries.

 It is also one of the reasons why I love this dish.
 Growing up in Bavaria in a region, where potatoes are cooked in a variety of ways, potato specialties have been one of my favorite dishes, since I was a child.
 It makes me all the more happy, when I can add a new recipe to my collection of potato dishes.
 Especially if it is one, that is as easy to prepare as the Wasp Nests.
 This Mühlviertel Potato Casserole is one of the dishes, that we discovered on our travels, that we cook regularly at home.